 The City will facilitate a comprehensive public engagement process to co-create the plan for our community to achieve the Green New Deal goals.
-The City has committed to assign additional staff and resources to create and implement the plan through the 2020 City budget process.
+The City has committed to assign additional staff and resources to create and implement the plan.

 Adopt a Green Building Code for New Buildings

 Adopt a Green Building Code for Existing Buildings

 The City will enact legislation to reduce emissions in existing buildings by 2021.

 Here’s what you can do!